SingularisArt/school-setup/README.md

 - You can sync your notes and assignments to the cloud.
 - You can source all lecture notes, the current one, the last two, specific lecture notes, or a range of lecture notes.
+- You can create a lecture note, assignment, or even a course in just 1 click.
+- Insane keymappings already setup for you.
+- Amazing UI, via Rofi.
+- Easy to install.
+- Will take about 30 minutes to setup after installation.

 # TODO